Stephen Carls: Memberships

 A member of Phi Alpha Theta National History Honor Society since 1970, Carls served as the advisor to Union University’s Delta-Psi chapter for 40 years, from 1983 to 2023.
 Under his leadership, the Delta-Psi chapter won 17 national Best Chapter Awards.
 Nationally, he served the society as a council member (2006-2008), advisory board member (2008-2012), vice president (2012-2014), president (2014-2016), and chair of the advisory board (2016-2018).
 Phi Alpha Theta’s national office gave service awards to Carls in 2010 and 2014 for his dedication to the society.
 At its biennial convention in San Antonio in January 2020, the society named Carls an honorary dean of Phi Alpha Theta.

 Carls is also a member of the American Historical Association, the Southern Historical Association, and the Society for French Historical Studies.
 From 1996 to 2008, he served as the faculty advisor to Union University’s Lambda Zeta chapter of Lambda Chi Alpha fraternity.

 Scholarship

-Carls authored the preeminent book on the life of Louis Loucheur, an early twentieth-century Frenchman.
-Stephen Schuker of the University of Virginia called it “a superb biography of one of the most fascinating and forward-looking leaders of the Third Republic.” “[Carls] offers a highly original and important contribution to the study of modernization in twentieth-century France.”
-In this book titled Louis Loucheur and the Shaping of Modern France, Carls proposes that Loucheur, a World War I weapons manufacturer who turned to politics, was a first-generation technocrat and a major player in France’s postwar industrialization and modernization.
+Carls authored a book on the life of Louis Loucheur, an early twentieth-century Frenchman.
 An expanded version of the book was published in France under the title Louis Loucheur, 1872-1931: Ingénieur, homme d’état, modernisateur de la France.

 Carls has also coauthored with his wife a textbook titled Europe from War to War, 1914-1945, that Routledge released in 2017.
 A French translation of the book called L'Europe d'une guerre à l'autre: 1914-1945 was published in 2020 by the Presses universitaires du Septentrion.